vitejs/create-vite-app/README.md

 ## Templates

-Defaults to the Vue template, the other templates available are `react` and `preact`.
+Defaults to the Vue template, the other templates available are `react`, `preact` and `reason-react`.
 To scaffold with alternative template:

 ```bash
 $ npx create-vite-app --template react my-react-project